sazidabintaislam/Camera-Trap-Project/README.md

 1. CNN-1 (without augmentation) and 2.
 CNN-2 (with augmentation)

 # Expeirments:
-1. Binray and 2.
+1. Binary and 2.
 Multiclass

 # Libraries: